mrHoft/paws/ABOUT.en.md

 ## Fast Paws
 A cute cat on an endless adventure!
 Time your jumps to catch prey and avoid obstacles.
 Hold to charge your leap—the longer you hold, the bigger the jump!
-Climb the leaderboards, build combos, and unlock new locations in this charming and challenging arcade game.
+Unlock new locations, catch animals and build combos in this charming and challenging arcade game.

 ### Description
 Step into the paws of a clever cat in this endless arcade-platformer!
 Your goal is simple: catch prey and avoid obstacles by mastering the charge-jump mechanic.
 Press and hold to aim your leap—precision is key!
 Succeed, and you'll earn points and build a combo multiplier.
 Fail, and you'll be sent back with a score penalty.